datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

       `ambassador-consul-connect` `Secret` into $productName$.

-2. Deploy a new version of the demo application, and configure it to inject the Consul sidecar proxy by setting `"consul.hashicorp.com/connect-inject"` to `true`.
+2. Deploy a new version of the demo application, and configure it to inject the Consul Connect sidecar by setting `"consul.hashicorp.com/connect-inject"` to `true`.
 Note that in this version of the configuration, you do not have to configure environment variables for the location of the Consul server.
-   Use `kubectl` to apply the
+Use `kubectl` to apply the following manifest:
-   following manifest:

    ```yaml
    kubectl apply -f - <<EOF